close panel

 5.1 Anti-Corruption and Financial Crime Principles

 The Supplier shall refrain from any form of corruption or financial crime actions that could potentially be construed as such.
-The Supplier shall be aware any applicable laws (especially, but not limited to the US Foreign Corrupt Practices Act, the UK Bribery Act) and avoid anything in relation to the business relationship with RBI Group which might finally result in a breach of law by RBI Group.
+The Supplier shall be aware of any applicable laws (especially, but not limited to the US Foreign Corrupt Practices Act, the UK Bribery Act) and avoid anything in relation to the business relationship with RBI Group which might finally result in a breach of law by RBI Group.

 Any potential or existing conflict of interest (e.g. close relationship, supplementary job) between supplier/ supplier employees and RBI must be disclosed immediately to RBI via the established communication channels.